irmen/Pyro4/docs/source/config.rst

 .. index::
     double: configuration items; logging

-There are two special config items that are only available as environment variable settings.
+There are two special config items that control Pyro's logging, and that are only available as environment variable settings.
-This is because they are used at module import time (when the Pyro4 package is being imported).
+This is because they are used at the moment the Pyro4 package is being imported (which means that modifying them as regular config items after importing Pyro4 is too late and won't work).

-They control Pyro's logging behavior:
+It is up to you to set the environment variable you want to the desired value.
+You can do this from your OS or shell, or perhaps by modifying ``os.environ`` in your Python code *before* importing Pyro4.

 ======================= ======= ============== =======
 environment variable    type    default        meaning